 Microfabrication.
 There is a strong need for simple methods of mid- to large-scale fabrication of microfluidic and sensor systems.
 We are investigating methods that range from roll-to-roll fabrication to micromilling to 3D printing to polymer casting.

 08.16.2016 We moved!
 The lab transitioned to the University of Illinois at Chicago.
 Stay tuned for mode updates!

 06.24.2016 Four papers were invited for presentation at the prestigious MicroTAS 2016 meeting in Dublin, Ireland.

-06.22.2016 NIH does a story on our electrochemical sensors: "Enabling Community Science through a Point-of-Care Sensor to Detect Toxic Heavy Metals"
+06.22.2016 NIH story on our electrochemical sensors: "Enabling Community Science through a Point-of-Care Sensor to Detect Toxic Heavy Metals"

 05.20.2016 A short story in ScienceDaily on our vortex separator: "Integrated inertial microfluidic vortex sorter for tunable sorting, purification of cells"